 Owing to a series of unfortunate ‘accidents’, the current Vard has no direct, living descendent in his doma (the Tsulmar) which means the jockeying for position amongst his family is particularly acute.
 It is possible that leadership of the House could transfer to a different clan entirely as his dilettante nephew, Prince Batu, is not seen as an acceptable choice by many in the Delhren and is, anyway, currently in a self-imposed exile.

 The home fleet orbits the system in which Delhren III and IV can be found.
-The gate location is kept as hidden as it can be for a such a major terminus and access to the gate is controlled by specially built craft in orbit in the Antares photosphere that vets anyone trying to come through.
+The gate location is kept as hidden as it can be for a such a major terminus and access to the gate is controlled by specially built craft who rotate in orbit in the Antares photosphere and vet anyone trying to come through; the ships launch message drones through the gate as soon as they detect an approaching ship in the Antares atmosphere.
 Needless to say, the system-side terminus of the wormhole is heavily guarded by Delhren warships.

 The capitol ‘ship’, the Vard of Delhren, is really a slightly-more-mobile, orbital habitat and is host to millions of vardari and substantial manufacturing facilities.
 Other major ships used as habitats are typically all named ‘…of Delhren’ and have specialised functions.
 Amongst these is the slightly smaller Radiance of Delhren that is the focus for diplomacy, houses embassies from the primary factions, and has living space for representatives and visitors from other factions, houses or planets.